m-one-w/M1WEngine/docs/specSheet.md

 ### Bored Bar
 Each level has a set timer that counts down to the moment Lunk goes to sleep from boredom.

+## Map Rendering System
+The map shall not be rerendered unless the player object is within x% of the screen width.

+If the player has crossed the rerendering border, the map and player will rerender repeatedly moving the player position slowly back to the center of the view port until the player is centered in the screen.